In this section

 Treatment options should be discussed with your child's physician.

-Long-term outlook for a child with neuroblastoma
+What is the long-term outlook for a child with neuroblastoma?

 Prognosis greatly depends on: